Skip to main content

 How Do State Law Differences Manifest?

 The practical implications of these state-level differences are substantial.
 In a state like California, an employee has a legal toolkit to actively manage their wellness program data.
 In contrast, states that have not extended their privacy laws to the employment context leave employees with the baseline protections of federal law.
-The following table illustrates the key distinctions in legal frameworks between a state with comprehensive protection and one without.
+The following table illustrates the key distinctions in legal frameworks between a state with comprehensive employee data protection and one without.

 Legal Provision California (under CCPA/CPRA) States Without Specific Employee Data Laws